mini-ninja-64/MidiChordScales/README.md

 # MidiChordScales
-Python script to create MIDI scales and chords to assist music producers
+Python script to create in key MIDI scales and chords to assist music producers

 TODO: